fathomlondon/ngrx-command-reducer/README.md

 # This project is dead, much like the use of Angular.

+We've moved on from using Angular and ngrx as an organisation, as such this project will be no more.

 # ngrx-command-reducer

 A command-style redux reducer for Angular and [ngrx/store](https://github.com/ngrx/store) with type checking for actions